 - Pilots must possess the basic skills to take off, fly, and land.
 Repetitively losing aircraft due to inexperience may lead to the pilot being asked to cease flying for the time being.

 - Pilots may not fight on the ground as infantry.
 If a pilot is shot down they may defend their downed aircraft but may not move from a defensive location near (50 m) the downed aircraft.
 The downed pilot must call for immediate evac, and may wait a “reasonable” time for that evec.
 A reasonable amount of time would be travel time from the main terminal plus approximately 5 mins.
 If the evac does not come within that time the pilot must respawn.
+This applies to all players including NAK Elite.

 - Pilots must have read and understood the rules of our servers.